 As part of Fairwork’s commitment to making platforms accountable for their labour practices, we have launched the Fairwork Pledge.
 This pledge aims to encourage other organisations to support decent labour practices in the platform economy, guided by the five principles of fair work.

 Organisations like universities, schools, businesses, investors and charities that make use of platform labour can make a difference by supporting platforms that offer better working conditions.
 Organisations have the option to sign up to the Pledge as an official Fairwork Supporter or an official Fairwork Partner.

 Those signing up to be a Supporter must demonstrate their support for fairer platform work publicly and provide their staff with appropriate resources to make informed decisions about what platforms to use.
 Becoming a Fairwork Partner entails making a public commitment to implement changes in their own internal practices, such as committing to using better-rated platforms when there is a choice.

-In Germany, the WZB Berlin Social Science Centre recently became the first Fairwork Germany Partner.
+In Germany, the WZB Berlin Social Science Center recently became the first Fairwork Germany Partner.
 Also, the Berlin Senate Department for Integration, Labour and Social Services, the central sustainability department of the University of Duisburg-Essen (UDE), and the Digital Transformation Centers have signed the pledge as supporters.
 Join them today in bringing about a fairer future of work!